How To Choose The Right Orange County Criminal Attorney

 - “Does the Criminal Attorney show personal concern and a genuine desire to want to help?”

 - “Do the Criminal Attorney’s concerns extend to my overall personal situation, rather than just the crime with which I’m charged?”

 - “Does the Criminal Attorney appear to be a person who will engender trust in prosecutors, judges, and, if necessary, jurors?”

-9) Calculate The Cost Of Hiring A Criminal Attorney
+9) Calculate The Cost Of Hiring An Orange County Criminal Attorney

 The cost of a Criminal Attorney is generally based on how complex a case is.
 Attorneys will typically ask for a retainer (payment) when the defense will most likely require the bringing in of expert witnesses or if there will be extensive motions made.
 Attorneys have a number of ways of charging for their work.
 These include flat fees, hourly rates and fees for specific parts of the case.

 - Hourly rates can be the most affordable, but are also the least predictable.
 It is difficult to predict precisely how much time your case will take.
 A Criminal Attorney who charges an hourly rate bills for the actual time spent working on the case.

 - Flat fees (most common in criminal cases) is where you pay a set amount for your case, regardless of how many hours of work it takes.
 Flat fees can hurt the client in cases that are complicated.
 Many Criminal attorneys will offer a fee agreement that offers a refundable minimum retainer but then goes up as the case goes past that amount.

 - Sometimes attorneys do a pretrial flat fee but there’s an additional fee if the case goes to trial.
 It’s also a good plan to ask about whether the Criminal Attorney anticipates any other costs such as expert witnesses or investigations.